Springdale Colony, Montana

 Springdale Colony is a Hutterite community and census-designated place (CDP) in Meagher County, Montana, United States.
 It is in the southwestern part of the county, at the base of the Big Belt Mountains, which rise to the southwest.
 White Sulphur Springs, the Meagher county seat, is 11 mi to the northeast.

 The community was first listed as a CDP prior to the 2020 census.
+The census recorded a population of 0 at that time.